DevPieter/Sees/Wiki/EVENTS.md

-### Creating a event
+### Creating an event

-It's easy to create a event.
+It's easy to create an event.
 Just create a class and implement the `Event` interface.

 1. Create a new class.
 2. Implement the `Event` interface.